 E clinical has 5 types of progress notes.
 The Clinical Services note (direct) Indirect/Cancelled note, Crisis note, Psychiatric notes and the Group Note.
 All the notes have some required fields.
-These include those marked with .
+These include those marked with \\.
 Completing these will be mandatory in order to mark the progress note complete.
 There are sub note types for data collection purposes.
 The choices for sub notes include the following:

 - o ACT

 - o CSM

-- o Direct Individual
+- Direct Individual

-- o Home Based
+- Home Based

 - Community Support

-- Community Support Aide
+- o Community Support Aide

-- o Therapy
+- Therapy

 - Ending Therapy

 - o Crisis

 - Health Services

 - Prevention

-- o Indirect
+- Indirect